Michael-M-aher/location_picker_flutter_map/README.md

 **AndroidX**

-The flutter_location_search_autocomplete plugin requires the AndroidX version of the Android Support Libraries.
+The flutter_location_search plugin requires the AndroidX version of the Android Support Libraries.
 This means you need to make sure your Android project supports AndroidX.
 Detailed instructions can be found [here](https://flutter.dev/docs/development/packages-and-plugins/androidx-compatibility).

 The TL;DR version is: